 *Note: It is understandable that Loyalty Addition is applicable after successful completion of 5 policy years.

-If the policy has completed five years and the full premium has been paid for at least five years, then the plan is eligible for Loyalty Addition at the time of exit in the form of death during the policy term or maturity.
-Under a paid-up policy, Loyalty Addition shall be payable for the completed policy years for which the policy was in force.
-Loyalty addition is also considered during Special Surrender Value Calculation on surrender of the policy during the term, only if the policy has completed five years, and at least for five years full premium has been paid.
+If the full premium has been paid for at least 5 years and has the policy has completed 5 years, then the plan is eligible for Loyalty Addition at the time of exit during the policy term or maturity for which the policy is in force.
+Loyalty addition is also considered during Special Surrender Value Calculation on surrender of the policy during the term, only if the full premium has been paid for at least for 5 years.

-Policyholders above 18 years of age have the option of availing LIC’s Accidental Benefit Rider with this plan, which will provide an additional amount equal to the basic sum assured in case of death caused due to an accident.
+Policyholders who are above 18 years of age have the option of availing LIC’s Accidental Benefit Rider along with this plan, which will provide the policyholder, an additional amount equal to the Basic Sum Assured in case of death caused due to an accident.
+The Sum Assured avialable in this rider will not exceed the amount of the Basic Sum Assured.

 Under this plan, the risk will commence immediately from the date of inception of the policy.
-It also includes minor lives.
+The date of commencement of risk also includes minor lives of the family i.e. children.
+This is an add-on perk offered by the plan that makes it more efficient and beneficial for a secure future of the family.

 Premium under this policy can be paid in intervals in the form of yearly, half-yearly, quarterly and monthly, where monthly premium can only be through NACH or salary deduction during the term of the policy.
 A grace period of one month but not less than 30 days is allowed for payment of yearly or half-yearly or quarterly premiums and 15 days for monthly premiums.